 - 1% accuracy in calculating energy needed on any drive.

 FTC: We use income earning auto affiliate links.
 More.

+Stay up to date with the latest content by subscribing to Electrek on Google News.
 You’re reading Electrek— experts who break news about Tesla, electric vehicles, and green energy, day after day.
 Be sure to check out our homepage for all the latest news, and follow Electrek on Twitter, Facebook, and LinkedIn to stay in the loop.
 Don’t know where to start?
 Check out our YouTube channel for the latest reviews.